Kbye: Reception

 "Kbye" received favorable reviews from most music critics.
 Writing for the Philippine Daily Inquirer, Hans Carbonilla described the song as "groundbreaking".
 He lauded the track for showing that "tradition can thrive alongside modernity".
-Vice News' Lia Savillo considered the lyrics to be "utterly relatable" and noted that the song "seamlessly" integrated Filipino culture into its hip-hop sound.
-Likewise, Republic Asia's Joshua Gerona praised the song for capturing "the universality of heartbreak and of being ghosted", as well as blending traditional Philippine music with hip-hop.
+Vice Newss Lia Savillo considered the lyrics to be "utterly relatable" and noted that the song "seamlessly" integrated Filipino culture into its hip-hop sound.
+Likewise, Republic Asias Joshua Gerona praised the song for capturing "the universality of heartbreak and of being ghosted", as well as blending traditional Philippine music with hip-hop.
 Canilla wrote that "Kbye"'s use of seven Philippine languages stopped it from being a typical song about love problems.

 Nica Glorioso of Nylon Manila wrote that the song offered a preview of Alamat's "endless" possibilities as a group, despite its bitter lyrics.
 Writing for the Filipino magazine Grid, Billy Caluag questioned the song's authenticity.
 He said, "As I listened to 'Kbye' over and over again, I couldn't help but wonder if P-pop was truly ours: while these nine Filipinos were clothed in our fragmented culture and sang in their culturally personal ways, their direction is guided by the K-pop industry."
 Although his girlfriend, Sam, argued that Alamat was both a product of K-pop's influence and something that Filipinos could call their own, Caluag stated that concerns of cultural appropriation and "capitalist exploitation" continued to perturb him.
-The Manila Bulletin's Punch Liwanag criticized the song's seriousness, remarking that the more cheerful tone of Alamat's 2022 song "ABKD" suited the group more.
+The Manila Bulletins Punch Liwanag criticized the song's seriousness, remarking that the more cheerful tone of Alamat's 2022 song "ABKD" suited the group more.
 Nonetheless, he recognized "Kbye" as an "excellent R&B-imbued excursion".

 The music video entered YouTube's top trending list at number 23 on February 18, 2021.
-Within three weeks of its release, "Kbye" debuted on Billboard's Next Big Sound chart, peaking at number two.
+Within three weeks of its release, "Kbye" debuted on Billboards Next Big Sound chart, peaking at number two.
 Multiple Philippine publications, such as Philstar, Rappler, and Nylon Manila, reported that this made Alamat the fastest Filipino act to enter the global chart.